-Quantitative skills are among the fundamental tools of professional ecologists and other biologists.
-They are necessary to design their studies, analyse and interpret their data, and to assess and interpret published studies.
-This unit provides a solid grounding in appropriate ways to collect and analyse common types of data in biology and ecology.
-It emphasises hands-on, practical experience with commonly used statistical software and addresses the problems most often encountered in dealing with biological and ecological data.
+Quantitative skills are among the basic and fundamental tools of professional ecologists and biologists.
+They are necessary to design studies, analyse data, and to assess and interpret published studies.
+This unit provides a solid grounding in appropriate ways to collect and analyse common types of data in biology and ecology at an intermediate level.
+It emphasises hands-on, practical experience with widely used statistical software and addresses the common problems often encountered in dealing with biological and ecological data.
 There is close integration of the lecture and practical components of the unit.
-The unit covers basic sampling and experimental design, data analysis using standard univariate techniques (e.g. analysis of variance and covariance, regression, analysis of categorical data) and introduces multivariate techniques for both pattern exploration and hypothesis testing.
-This unit is strongly recommended for ecology, biology and environmental science students and those considering Honours.
+The unit covers basic sampling and experimental design, data analysis using standard techniques (e.g. analysis of variance and covariance, regression, analysis of categorical data, generalised linear models), and introduces multivariate techniques for both pattern exploration and hypothesis testing.
+This unit is strongly recommended for ecology, biology, and environmental science students and those considering Honours.
 It is suitable for students commencing PhD studies who do not have a strong quantitative background.

 |Unit name||Quantitative Methods in Biology|

 |College/School||College of Sciences and Engineering

 |Delivered By||University of Tasmania|

 - International students

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.